Public Enemy: 1994–2019: Later years and member changes

-Public Enemy performing in Las Vegas, USA in October 2007.
+Public Enemy performing in Las Vegas, United States, in October 2007.
 Left to right: DJ Lord, Chuck D, and Flavor Flav.

 After a 1994 motorcycle accident shattered his left leg and kept him in the hospital for a full month, Terminator X relocated to his 15-acre farm in Vance County, North Carolina.
 By 1998, he was ready to retire from the group and focus full-time on raising African black ostriches on his farm.
 In late 1998, the group started looking for Terminator X's permanent replacement.
 Following several months of searching for a DJ, Professor Griff saw DJ Lord at a Vestax Battle and approached him about becoming the DJ for Public Enemy.
 DJ Lord joined as the group's full-time DJ just in time for Public Enemy's 40th World Tour.
 Since 1999, he has been the official DJ for Public Enemy on albums and world tours while winning numerous turntablist competitions, including multiple DMC finals.

-In 1999, the group released an new album called There's a Poison Goin' On under the label and it was the first album to be released only in downloadable format, without any physical media.It was then published on CD under the label Koch records.
+In 1999, the group released a new album titled There's a Poison Goin' On.
+It was the first album to be released only in downloadable format, without any physical media.
+It was subsequently published on CD through Koch records.